 Alabama Power completed year two of the study period and distributed the reports externally.
 Public meetings with the agencies and stakeholders began in April 2021.
 On June 29, 2021, Alabama Power filed the Preliminary License Proposal (PLP) for the Harris Project with FERC.
-FERC and stakeholders had until October 1, 2021 to provide comments.
-Alabama Power filed the final license application with FERC on November 23, 2021.
+FERC and stakeholders had until October 1, 2021, to provide comments.
+The Company filed the final license application with FERC on November 23, 2021.
 On December 23, 2021, FERC issued a letter requesting additional information on the Harris application to be filed within 90 days.
 On February 15, 2022, FERC requested further additional information on the Harris application to be filed within 60 days.
 Alabama Power submitted all the information requested by FERC.
 On April 14, 2022, FERC issued a notice for the Harris Project accepting the license application and soliciting motions to intervene and protests.
 Alabama Rivers Alliance, Lake Wedowee Property Owners Association and one downstream landowner filed motions to intervene.
-On August 28, 2022, FERC issued a third information request on the Harris project with a due date of December 27, 2022.
-Due to this request, Alabama Power does not expect notice that the project is ready for environmental assessment until sometime in 2023.
+On August 28, 2022, FERC issued a third information request on the Harris project which Alabama Power responded on December 27, 2022.
+On January 17, 2023, FERC issued its "Notice to Ready for Environmental Analysis, and Soliciting Comments, Recommendations, Preliminary Terms and Conditions and Preliminary Fish Passage Prescriptions (NREA)", with comments due on or before March 20, 2023.
+FERC received comment letters to which Alabama Power responded on May 2, 2023.
+Finally, on March 31, 2023, FERC issued a Notice of Intent to prepare an EIS with a target date for a draft to be issued in September and a final EIS by April of 2024.